 Don’t get me wrong — we anxiously await the arrival of Santa Claus, exchange gifts, and go look at Christmas lights, but I hope that as our children grow up, they will be able to have a love for this time of year, not just because of the gifts, but because of a love he’s been able to develop for Jesus Christ.

-Here are several ideas I’ve come up with on how to keep Christ in Christmas for children (though really, many of these ideas can be applied to people of all ages!)
+Here are several ideas I’ve come up with for keeping Christ in Christmas for children (though many of these ideas can be applied to people of all ages!).

-I also wanted to recommend this book called “Celebrating a Christ-Centered Christmas“.
-It is an easy read with some great ideas on how to remember why we celebrate Christmas!
+I also wanted to recommend this book, “Celebrating a Christ-Centered Christmas.”
+It is an easy read with great ideas on how to remember why we celebrate Christmas!

 1. White Stocking

-Whenever a person does something kind for another person, or just has something to be thankful for, they are encouraged to write it down, and put it in the stocking (anonymously.)
+Whenever someone does something kind for another person or just has something to be thankful for, they are encouraged to write it down and put it in the stocking (anonymously.)

 On Christmas Eve, my mom reads each of them out loud.
-Some of them are silly, others very touching.
-But they all are meant to be our gifts to Jesus.
+Some are silly, others very touching, but they are all meant to be our gifts to Jesus.
 It’s fun to hear what others wrote down, from the children to the adults.

-It’s always something I really look forward to, and I hope to continue for years to come.
+It’s always something I look forward to, and I hope to continue for years.

 2. Give to Others

 There are so many ways to give to others this time of year.
 It doesn’t have to be some big elaborate event — it can be as simple as shoveling your neighbor’s driveway.
-By involving your children, you can teach them about how Christ was
+By involving your children, you can teach them about how Christ was.
+If you want to find some great service projects, check out JustServe.org for organizations near you that have service opportunities.

-- The 12 days of Christmas – as a family, select another family or individual that you feel could use a little bit of Christmas cheer.
-For 12 days, leave a small gift (it doesn’t have to be big) on their porch anonymously.
+- The 12 days of Christmas – as a family, select another family or individual you feel could use a little Christmas cheer.
+For 12 days, anonymously leave a small gift (it doesn’t have to be big) on their porch.
 Kids LOVE doing things like this, especially if they get to prepare the package, or drop it off and run.
-You can do different variations on this (bring gifts for the entire family, if your budget allows it, bring a different Christmas book on each day, etc.) I know many people who have been a recipient of something like this, and it meant a great deal to them.
+You can do different variations on this (bring gifts for the entire family, if your budget allows it, bring a different Christmas book each day, etc.) I know many people who have received something like this, which greatly meant to them.

-- Tie fleece blankets for those in need – we always do this at our family Christmas party
+- Tie fleece blankets for those in need – we always do this at our family Christmas party.
+I have made some fleece blankets to donate to organizations that I’ve found through Just Serve, so that might be a good place to start!

 - Donate clothes or toys to an organization or person in need.
 I saw one idea where, after opening all the gifts, go through the older toys in the house and have your child select a few to donate.